 We have had days of lectures in Apologetics 101 in which we “learned” how ridiculous other religions are.
 My professor uses a condescending tone towards the beliefs of Muslims, Mormons, Hindus, Jehovah’s Witnesses, universalists, and naturalists while his own belief is equally, if not more, unbelievable.

-He tells them to provide unbelievers with arguments for God and allow the Holy Spirit to convert them.
-The arguments that he taught us included the ontological, moral, design, cosmological, and teleological arguments, all of which serious atheists will have heard before, even if they’re not experts.
-What’s worse is that he didn’t even go into detail on these arguments; rather, he spent one class period to vaguely describe all of them in one day, and he didn’t prepare the students for any rebuttal that an unbeliever is likely to give.
+He tells them to provide unbelievers with arguments for God and allow the Holy Spirit to convert us.
+The arguments that he taught us included the ontological, moral, design, cosmological, and teleological arguments, all of which serious atheists will have heard before, even if we’re not experts.
+What’s worse is that he didn’t even go into detail on these arguments; rather, he spent one class period to vaguely describe all of them at once, and he didn’t prepare the students for any rebuttal that an unbeliever is likely to give.

 If this class had another name besides Apologetics 101, it could be called Circular Reasoning 101.
 If my classmates learn to think the way that my teacher does, they’ll be arguing themselves into circles in no time.